harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes.md

 #### Enhancements for CD

 * Nexus RAW Repository type support (CDS-38260, ZD-20638, ZD-30449, ZD-33630).
 You can now add artifacts from Nexus3 raw repository formats in Harness CG.
+Enable the feature flag `NEXUS3_RAW_REPOSITORY`for this feature, and the raw repository format will be available as an artifact source.

 #### Fixed Issues for CD